How to Upload Blobs to Azure Storage from an Azure Function with Azure Managed Identities (Part 2)

 Parameters:

-• LOCATION The location you want all your resources to live.
-You can use az account list-locations -o table to get a list of all available locations.
+- `RESOURCE_GROUP_NAME` A unique name that you create.- `LOCATION` The location you want all your resources to live.
+You can use `az account list-locations -o table` to get a list of all available locations.

 1. Create Blob Storage Account